simolus3/drift/docs/docs/Dart API/tables.md

 Primary keys are automatically indexed, so you don't need to add an index for them.

-!!! tip "When to use indexes"

-    Any column that is filtered or sorted on frequently should have an index.
-    Fields likes `age`, `name`, `email`, `created_at`, `updated_at`, etc. are good candidates for indexing.

 !!! note "Multi-Column indexes"

     While these two syntaxes look very similar, they have different meanings: